scriptfairy/docker-php/README.md

-# docker-php5.6
+# docker-php
-Create a Docker image with php 5.6 and apache
+Create a Docker image with php and apache.